ed-syspertec/Virtel/docs/_build/html/_sources/manuals/virtel/Virtel457UG/User_Guide.rst.txt

     */
     #toolbar {display:none;}/*

-*Example custom.css for hiding the toolbar*
+*Example custom css for hiding the toolbar*

-You can also use custom.js to remove icons individually from the toolbar, see :ref:`“Removing unwanted toolbar icons” <#_V457UG_remove_icons>`.
+You can also use a custom Javascript to remove icons individually from the toolbar, see :ref:`“Removing unwanted toolbar icons” <#_V457UG_remove_icons>`.

 .. index::
    pair: Modifying colors; Customization